bamhm182/WETPLATE/README.md

 ton.
 I wrote this for about 4 layers deep and 7 wide.

-If you need more entities than the default resolution allows for, you can change it by editing gui.py and changing the geometry from "1000x520" and the default width for draw_org() from 1000 to whatever you need.
+If you need more entities than the default resolution allows for, you can change it by editing gui.py and changing the self.window_width from 1000 and the self.window_height from 520.